Homepage

 Unless breakfast is included in the cost of your room (and even then, it’s worth comparing the price against a room-only rate), you may be better off eating outside of your hotel.
 Find a local café and enjoy people watching with your better-value breakfast.

 And as for that breakfast in bed?
 Room service is even pricier.
-Either embrace the luxury of it as a holiday treat and forget about the cost or skip it entirely and save the extra cash for something you really want to do.
+Either embrace the luxury as a holiday treat and forget about the cost or skip it entirely and save the extra cash for something you really want to do.

 Rip-off #4: Astonishing airport costs